-- 6) Fasten machine to trailer with chains or cables.
+6. Fasten machine to trailer with chains or cables.

-During transportation, the bucket or attachments may hit the canopy or the cab.
+During transportation, the bucket or attachments may hit the cab.
 Therefore, set the machine in the transporting position by observing following points:

-1. Extend the bucket cylinder fully.
+- a.
+Extend the bucket cylinder fully.

-2. Extend the arm cylinder fully.
+- b.
+Extend the arm cylinder fully.

-3. Lower the boom.
+- c.
+Lower the boom.

-4. If machine cannot be transported with arm cylinder fully extended, remove bucket or attachment and extend arm cylinder.
+- d.
+If machine cannot be transported with arm cylinder fully extended, remove bucket or attachment and extend arm cylinder.

-(2) TRANSPORTATION DIMENSION AND WEIGHT OF ATTACHMENT
+(2) TRANSPORTATION DIMENSION AND MASS OF ATTACHMENT

-1) BOOM WITH ARM CYLINDER
+1. BOOM WITH ARM CYLINDER